Code-Institute-Submissions/project01-user-centric-frontend/README.md

 |![directory structure](md-images/dirstructure.png)|At the root of the site:<ul><li>Index.html</li><li>Aboutus.html</li><li>Catalogue.html</li><li>News.html</li><li>Bookus.html</li></ul>Assets Directory<ul><li>CSS sub-directory</li><li>Images sub-directory</li><li>Videos sub-directory</li><li>Audio sub-directory</li></ul>|
 |:---|:---|

+<a name="feat"></a>
+### Features
+*   Each page has a content area bookended by a header and footer
+*   The sticky header on every page is always available to the site visitor even as they scroll, and contains the band logo and responsive navigation
+*   The footer on every page has links to the bands social media sites - Facebook, Twitter and Youtube
+*   Permanent and fixed links to Facebook, Twitter and Youtube can be found along the right hand side of all pages on the website.
+These are available to the site visitor even as they scroll.
+*   The Catalogue Page makes band tracks and videos available to the site visitor
+*   A contact form is available to site visitors to make contact with the band for the purposes of booking them for events
+*   A news page keeps band fans up-to-date with band news and gig news

+#### Future Features
+*   An online chat forum could potentially be added in the future
+*   An option to purchase band merchandise could also be a future feature

 [Top of page](#topofpage)
 <a name="wireframes"></a>
 ##  Wireframes